gssi/mastitis-detection/README.md

 ## Abstract

 Mastitis is one of the most prevalent and costly diseases in dairy farming, with serious implications for animal welfare and farm sustainability.
-It causes a reduction in milk quantity and quality, financial losses for farmers, and increased risk of infection among herds.
-As prevention and monitoring become increasingly data-driven, understanding how diseases trigger and which biological indicators are most informative is essential to support effective and efficient prevention strategies.
+It causes a reduction in milk quantity and quality, resulting in financial losses for farmers and an increased risk of infection among herds.
+As prevention and monitoring become increasingly data-driven, understanding how diseases trigger and which biological indicators are most informative is crucial for supporting effective and efficient prevention strategies.
 In our work, we present a modular machine learning-based approach to detect key predictors of clinical mastitis in dairy herds.
-In particular, we aim to address two research questions: (i) how effective are ensemble tree-based classifiers in detecting clinical mastitis and (ii) how post-hoc explainability techniques support feature space reduction while preserving predictive performance and supporting interpretability.
-We train and compare four ensemble classifiers (XGBoost, LightGBM, CatBoost, Random Forest), and we assess feature relevance by combining Permutation Feature Importance and SHAP interaction values techniques.
-Experiments on 41,104 monthly records show consistent performance across splits, with LightGBM reaching slightly higher scores across metrics.
-Moreover, we derive a compact feature subset through explainability analysis, which preserves predictive performance within 2\% of that obtained with the full feature space.
+The main contributions are: (i) construction of a unified dataset integrating productive, reproductive, clinical, anagraphic, and time-windowed features derived from monthly records of Italian dairy herds; (ii) classification of clinical mastitis using ensemble tree-based classifiers; (iii) identification of patterns through consensus features ranking; (iv) explainability-driven feature space reduction.
+Experiments on 41,104 monthly records show consistent performance, with LightGBM achieving slightly higher scores across metrics (Accuracy = 88.3\%, Precision = 94.48\%, Recall = 81.62\%, F1-Score = 87.58\%).
+Moreover, we derive a compact feature subset which preserves predictive performance within 2\% of that obtained with the full feature space.
 Our findings suggest that ensemble tree classifiers trained on multi-source and heterogeneous biological data support reliable mastitis detection, and that explainability-driven feature selection promotes interpretability and scalable applications.